malharinamdar/malharinamdar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: machine learning, research, robotics and tech.
+description: machine learning, research and tech.

 profile:
   align: right